Back to work

 Kocteau

-A Letterboxd-inspired music product with OTP auth, taste onboarding, Deezer search, reviews, public profiles, track pages, and a Supabase/Postgres backend.
+A social music case study around reviews, taste onboarding, Deezer-powered search, public profiles, track pages, and a Supabase/Postgres backend.

 Stack